 Berlin Is A Tech Hub, So Why Are Germany's Internet Speeds So Slow?

 Berlin's flourishing tech scene attracts talent from across the globe.
-At a start-up incubator in the west of the city, an international team recently launched an app called SPRT, which connects sports enthusiasts.
+At a startup incubator in the western part of the city, an international team recently launched an app called SPRT, which connects sports enthusiasts.

-Amy Cooper, a 20-year-old SPRT employee who moved to Germany from Britain last June, complains that Berlin's Internet speed is so slow, it feels like the old dial-up days she's heard her parents reminisce about.
+Amy Cooper, a 20-year-old SPRT employee who moved to Germany from Britain last June, complains that Berlin's Internet speed is so slow, it feels like the old dial-up days she has heard her parents reminisce about.

-"We're working in a co-working office where there's loads of start-ups, everything's online," Cooper says.
+"We're working in a coworking office where there's loads of startups, everything's online," Cooper says.
 "We use it every second of the day, so it's important for us that it works and that it's reliable.
 And most of the time, it's not, and that can be really frustrating."

 Germany is Europe's largest economy, but business leaders warn it is in danger of losing its edge because of sluggish Internet connections.
-While other countries are thinking about whether to upgrade their cell phone systems to 5G, Germany is still grappling with 3G.
+While other countries are thinking about whether to upgrade their cellphone systems to 5G, Germany is still grappling with 3G.

 A report by Germany's Federal Network Agency last year showed that 29 percent of German Internet users reported Internet speeds of less than half of what was promised by service providers.

 Claudia Engfeld of the Berlin Chamber of Commerce and Industry says 70 percent of the city's businesses have complained to her office about slow and inadequate broadband.
-Engfeld says it's not only an issue for new tech companies, but also for the city's established Mittelstand (mid-sized) engineering firms.
+Engfeld says it's not only an issue for new tech companies, but also for the city's established Mittelstand (midsize) engineering firms.

-"If you are doing 3-D printing on an industrial level, you'll need to be fast," Engfeld says.
+"If you are doing 3D printing on an industrial level, you'll need to be fast," Engfeld says.
 "You can't wait two days till your machine has communicated to the printer to do something.
 This is a disadvantage that Berlin-based entrepreneurs have in comparison to other cities throughout the world."

-The Chamber of Commerce launched an online map tracking where sub-par broadband is affecting businesses in the city.
+The Chamber of Commerce launched an online map tracking where subpar broadband is affecting businesses in the city.
 Since last summer, more than 4,000 companies have contributed to the map, pinpointing areas with connectivity problems.

-Engfeld says in some parts of Berlin, connections are so patchy that companies have had to move or asked staff to work from home, where Internet reliability is greater.
+Engfeld says in some parts of Berlin, connections are so patchy that companies have had to move or ask staff to work from home, where Internet reliability is greater.
 Engfeld says having access to a good connection depends on luck, and how far you are from a distribution box.

 Many CEOs blame Deutsche Telekom, the former state provider, which still dominates the domestic telecommunications market.
 Instead of installing fiber-optic cables, Deutsche Telekom has been fixing and improving its old copper telephone system, a process the telecommunications giant calls "vectoring."